mH-13/sql-automation/beginner/02-basic-select-statements.md

 ORDER BY last_name ASC;
 ```

-## Using DISTINCT Keyword

-The `DISTINCT` keyword is used to return only distinct (different) values:
+## Using DISTINCT Keyword:  The `DISTINCT` keyword is used to return only distinct (different) values:

 ```sql
 SELECT DISTINCT column1, column2, ...